-Employees of the Council are expected to follow any code of conduct introduced by their own professional body or institute, and also by the Council's code of conduct for employees or Adopted by Barton-le-Clay Parish Council 17/04/2023 guidelines contained in the staff handbook.
+Employees of the Council are expected to follow any code of conduct introduced by their own professional body or institute, and also by the Council's code of conduct for employees or guidelines contained in the staff handbook.
 The Council has in place disciplinary procedures that cover all employees.
 The role that all employees are expected to play in the Council's framework for internal control is explained as part of the induction process.